DavidMOBrien/Bird-Watcher/README.md

 # Bird-Watcher
-Applying multiple DL models on a Kaggle Dataset, deployed with Streamlit
+Applying multiple DL models on a Kaggle Dataset, deployed with Streamlit.

 ## Setup:
 Install anaconda from: https://www.anaconda.com/